r3tr0taku/ChandriasLaRobe-Web/README.md

 - The **client-based website** allows customers to browse, reserve, and schedule rentals.
 - The **admin-based website** includes **inventory, transactions, and rental management**.
-- The **desktop application** provides a **high-security environment** for managing operations.
-- **All systems are connected via SQL Workbench and APIs**, ensuring real-time data updates and secure interactions.
+- **All systems are connected via Firebase Database**, ensuring real-time data updates and secure interactions.
 - **User and admin views change based on login credentials**, providing a personalized experience.

 This system ensures a **seamless, efficient, and professional gown & suit rental process**! 👗🎩✨